0xe1a00000/Docker-Pi/README.md

 **Note:**

-We need to use port forwarding (-p 19484:19484) in order to connect from a OS X host machine to a docker container thats because [Docker for Mac doesn't (cannot) provide a docker0 interface](https://github.com/docker/docker/issues/22753).
+We need to use port forwarding (-p 19484:19484) in order to connect from a OS X host machine to a docker container thats because [Docker for Mac does not provide a docker0 interface](https://github.com/docker/docker/issues/22753).

 ### Cross Compile Tools